 The state of the art music school at King’s is very popular with pupils.
-We have a large Recital Hall, used for rehearsals and class teaching, and a further classroom equipped with Apple iMac computers, each running Sibelius, GarageBand, Logic Pro and Cubase music software.
-There is also a recording studio which can be used by students to make their own recordings.
-There are seven instrumental teaching rooms, two of which are large enough for ensemble work, each room is equipped with an upright piano.
+We have a large Recital Hall, used for rehearsals and class teaching, and a further classroom equipped with 13 Windows computers, each running Sibelius software.
+There are eight instrumental teaching rooms, two of which are large enough for ensemble work, each room is equipped with an upright piano.

 Music is a curriculum subject for all pupils in Removes (Year 7) and Shells (Year 8).
 Third year pupils (Year 9) can opt to take it.
 Pupils are encouraged to take Music as a GCSE subject if they show interest and practical ability.
 Advanced level music is available for musicians in the Sixth Form.